ABCs Of Memphis In May 2016 Edition

 A is for Art: Every year, Memphis in May releases a fine art poster commemorating that year's featured country.
-This year's piece is pretty cool:
+Memphis artist Jared Small created this year's painting (below).
+Also, the Memphis Jewish Community Center will host an exhibition from The Jewish Public Library of Montreal’s - Stories Told: 100 Years of the JPL.

-D is for Don't drink and drive: The hotels are mostly booked by now, but you have several options for getting around safely if you plan to imbibe.
+D is for Don't drink and drive: Finding a hotel room might be kind of dicey at this point, but you have several options for getting around safely if you plan to imbibe.

 A) Make a friend who lives in 38103 and make their place your home base.